 “It’s beginning to look a lot like Christmas, Everywhere you go…”

+I love Christmas, but Christmas gift shopping can be a chore!
 When you have a lot of people to plan a holiday for, earlier preparation and forward planning makes the difference between enjoying the holiday and enduring it.
-With that in mind, here’s my handy list of things I start on in September.
+With that in mind, here’s my handy list of Christmas gift planning tips I start on ASAP (in September, when possible!).

 1. Use an app to track everything you buy- Santa’s Bag Christmas Gift Planning App